 "outgoing" is the folder for reports/stats back to you from Wiraya.

 1.5 File requirements

-- File name should include project name, country, YYMMDD – (everything but date should be identical every time a new file is uploaded (for a certain project)
+The filename should include project name, country, YYMMDD – (everything but the date should be identical every time a new file is uploaded (for a certain project)

 Sometimes you might have trouble connecting to the sFTP server.

-The most common issue is that your workspace have set up a firewall which you can’t get past.
+The most common issue is that your workspace has set up a firewall that you can’t get past.
 This usually throws the following error:

-Error: Networ error: Connection refused Error: Could not connect to server
+Error: Network error: Connection refused Error: Could not connect to the server